 This year’s readers’ choice winner for Travel + Leisure’s Destination of the Year is Santa Fe, New Mexico.
 “Steeped in the history of the American West, Santa Fe has long captured the imagination of artists and freethinkers, with its pueblo-style architecture and rugged landscapes.
 But a growing alternative arts scene — driven by the city’s outré creative class — is giving newfound edge to the southwestern town.”

 Travel + Leisure – April 2016

-Ranked #3 in World’s Best Cities and America’s Favorite Towns Awards out of 30 cities listed–selected largely for Santa Fe’s lively and diverse art scene.
+Ranked No. 3 out of 30 cities up for the World’s Best Cities and America’s Favorite Towns Awards.
+Selected largely for Santa Fe’s lively and diverse art scene.

 Money Magazine – April 2016

-Ranked #7 in their Best in Travel for Domestic Destinations–the best experiences await!
+Ranked No. 7 in their Best in Travel for Domestic Destinations.

 USA Today – May 2016

 Ranked No. 4 in the 10 Best Reader’s Choice Travel Awards

 Built in 1917, the New Mexico Museum of Art holds more than 20,000 works of art in its collection.Today, the core of the museum’s art collection represents artists who have worked, lived, or been influenced by travel through the region.